BBQ Chicken: From Grill to Table in Minutes

 “Every difference in the kitchen comes from the correct tool.” – Chef

 All things considered, never undervalue the influence of effective instruments.
 Your best BBQ companions are long tongs, a silicone basting brush, and an instant-read thermometer.
-They guarantee your meal is correctly cooked, tastes great, and is safe.
+They guarantee your meal is correctly cooked, tastes excellent, and is safe.
 So get ready to wow your friends and family at your next BBQ!

 Methodical Guide to Grilling BBQ Chicken